uber/crumb/README.md

 }
 ```

-We could write a Crumb extension that reads this and writes its location to the classpath.
-Let's
+This is a start, but this also needs to be registered somehow to a plugin manager upstream.
+A Crumb
+extension can convey this information to consumers of the library by writing its
+location to Crumb and retrieving it on the other side.
+For this example, a custom `@Plugin`
-define an `@Plugin` annotation to mark this.
+annotation is used to mark these feature implementations.

 ```java
 @CrumbProducer
 public @interface Plugin {}
 ```

-We annotate it with `@CrumbProducer` so that the `CrumbProcessor` knows that this `@Plugin`
+Note that it's annotated with `@CrumbProducer` so that the `CrumbProcessor` knows that this
-annotation is used to produce metadata.
-Now we can apply this annotation to our class:
+`@Plugin` annotation is used to produce metadata.
+Now this annotation can be applied to the
+implementation class:

 ```java
 @Plugin